Skip to content

 Surfshark (3,200 servers in 100 countries)

 Surfshark used to be a small provider back in the day, with just above 1,500 servers in 60 or so countries.
-Nowadays, we’re talking about a highly-developed company with servers branching in 100 countries globally, which is surely an impressive number.
+Nowadays, we’re talking about a highly developed company with servers branching in 100 countries globally, which is surely an impressive number.

 MultiHop servers are pairs of two servers through which your connection is routed.
 As a result, you double your encryption and make your online activities completely untraceable by your ISP, snoopers, or hackers.
 In addition, you get Static IP servers in Germany, Japan, the Netherlands, the UK, and the US.

 Aside from that, the provider’s server distribution is excellent.
-It uses mostly physical servers but you get virtual servers in less popular countries like Bolivia, Ecuador, and the Isle of Man.
+It uses mostly physical servers, but you get virtual servers in less popular countries like Bolivia, Ecuador, and the Isle of Man.

-ExpressVPN (3,000 servers in 105 countries)
+ExpressVPN (3,000+ servers in 105 countries)

 The server distribution of this provider is excellent, as you can guess.
 After all, it has servers in 160+ worldwide locations, so the most popular locations are covered with fast-speed servers.
 The server network comprises 10 Gbps servers, too.
+These are the fastest servers you can currently use.

-These are the fastest servers you can currently use and I’m sure they’ll upgrade to 20 Gbps in the near future.
+We’re sure they’ll upgrade to 20 Gbps in the near future.
 Most of ExpressVPN’s servers are based in the US and Europe, although its coverage in Canada, Japan, Germany, and France is great.
+Moreover, it has servers in Africa too.
+Both VPNs are great for the UAE, Qatar, Saudi Arabia, and similar countries.

 Who Wins?